Char.IsNumber Method (Char)

 Assembly: mscorlib (in mscorlib.dll)

 This method determines whether a Char is of any numeric Unicode category.
-In addition to digits, numbers include characters, fractions, subscripts, superscripts, Roman numerals, currency numerators, and encircled numbers.
+In addition to including digits, numbers include characters, fractions, subscripts, superscripts, Roman numerals, currency numerators, and encircled numbers.
 This method contrasts with the IsDigit method, which determines whether a Char is a radix-10 digit.

 The method assumes that c corresponds to a single linguistic character and checks whether that character represents a number.
 However, some numbers in the Unicode standard are represented by two Char objects that form a surrogate pair.
 For example, the Aegean numbering system consists of code points U+10107 through U+10133.
 The following example uses the ConvertFromUtf32 method to instantiate a string that represents AEGEAN NUMBER ONE.
 As the output from the example shows, the method returns false if it is passed either a high surrogate or a low surrogate of this character.